jbush001/NyuziProcessor/hardware/README.md

   [here](https://github.com/jbush001/NyuziProcessor/wiki/FPGA-Test-Environment)).
   The makefile for the DE2-115 board target is in fpga/de2-115.
 - testbench/
-  Support for simulation in [Verilator](http://www.veripool.org/wiki/verilator).
+  Support for simulation, including mock peripherals.

 This project uses Emacs [Verilog Mode](http://www.veripool.org/wiki/verilog-mode) to automatically generate wire definitions and resets.
 If you have Emacs installed,